Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

+\mytag{R1C3} Therefore, for a system, in total we need to extract the pairs with dominance relations for $16 \times 16=256$ tuner and global/local feature combination, under each of which there might be $0$ or more dominating/dominated pairs (for ``no aggregation''); for ``majority vote'' and ``weighted sum'', there can be a maximum of 45 pairs since we compare all 10 models by aggregating all combinations of global and local features.
+In general, to confirm our theory, we expect that the \% of wins of the models from the DG group in the pairs is higher than the \% of their losses.

-An example of a given system has been shown in Table~\ref{tb:rq1-exp}.
-Clearly, the models come in pairs from a tuner under a particular combination of global and local landscape features, hence the size of both the dominating and dominated groups would always be equal.
-Note that it is possible for the two groups to have overlapping models even under the same tuner and global/local feature combination, e.g., model $\mathcal{B}$ is in both the dominating and dominated group for \texttt{GA} when using \texttt{FDC} as the $\Delta g$ and \texttt{CL} as the $l$, since $\mathcal{B}$ is both dominating $\mathcal{C}$ while being dominated by $\mathcal{A}$.
+An example of a given system has been shown in Table~\ref{tb:rq1-exp} with the possible valid samples.
+Clearly, the models come in pairs from a tuner under a particular/all combination of global and local landscape features, hence the size of both the dominating and dominated groups would always be equal.
+Note that it is possible for the two groups to have overlapping models even under the same tuner and global/local feature combination, e.g., for the ``no aggregation'' variant, model $\mathcal{B}$ is in both the dominating and dominated group for \texttt{GA} when using \texttt{FDC} as the $\Delta g$ and \texttt{CL} as the $l$, since $\mathcal{B}$ is both dominating $\mathcal{C}$ while being dominated by $\mathcal{A}$.
 As such, we have two pairs: $\mathcal{A} \succ \mathcal{B}$ and $\mathcal{B} \succ \mathcal{C}$.
 This makes sense, as according to our theory, $\mathcal{B}$ is indeed both more and less useful than one other model.
+The same applies to the ``majority vote'' and ``weighted sum'' variants.

-We report on the mean tuning performance (e.g., latency) deviation of all the $n$ pairs between the dominating and dominated group (we additively invert maximizing performance into minimizing for simple exposition):
+We report on the mean tuning performance (e.g., latency) deviation of all the $n$ pairs between the dominating and dominated group of a system (we additively invert maximizing performance into minimizing for simple exposition):

 where $p_{i,DG}$ is the system's tuned performance when using the $i$th model-tuner pair that belongs to the dominating group; $p_{i,DD}$ is that under the corresponding model-tuner from the dominated group.
 Therefore, a negative $\Delta p$ generally confirms our theory; otherwise, it is violated.
 We apply the Wilcoxon signed-rank test to verify the statistical significance of such deviations between the dominating and dominated groups, since we have paired data.
 The percentages of pairs for which a model in the dominating group wins/loses (i.e., it has better/worse performance) are also reported.